River Derwent, Yorkshire: Course and character of the Derwent catchment area

-It continues southwards, cutting through the slightly higher surrounds of the Escrick moraine and into the Vale of York and past Wheldrake.
-This area covers 79 km².
-It is low undulating agricultural land where the largest settlement is Stamford Bridge.
+The river continues southwards, cutting through the slightly higher surrounds of the Escrick moraine and into the Vale of York and past Wheldrake.
+This area covers 79 km2 (31 sq miles).
+It is low undulating agricultural land; the largest settlement is Stamford Bridge.
 The River Derwent in this area has many designated riverine conservation sites.
 There is a substantial public water supply abstraction point in the area which supplies 4.5 million people.
-Significant waste-water treatment sites exist at Elvington, Stamford Bridge and Bugthorpe.
+There are significant waste-water treatment sites at Elvington, Stamford Bridge and Bugthorpe.